Scottish Environment Court

 Challenging environmental issues in court should be accessible, affordable, timely and effective.
 This is protected by the UNECE Aarhus Convention.

-But Scotland’s legal system is currently not fit for purpose: it is complicated, intimidating and expensive, which results in environmental issues going unchecked.
+But Scotland’s legal system is currently not fit for purpose: it is complicated, intimidating and expensive.
+This weakens accountability and reduces our ability to remedy breaches of environmental law.

 A Scottish Environment Court